 Live in homes with local people.
 Understand their life by living it yourself.
 There is normally at least one home stay in every country, and sometimes more.
 Participants typically exeriencec at least one urban home stay and one rural home stay.
 On average, you will live with host families for about one third of the trip.
 Conditions in some home stays are very basic, especially those in remote villages where there may be no electricity, running water, or other basic amenities.
 Accommodation also includes city home stays, hostels, camping, sleeping on trains, in temples, and more!

 Lend a hand and make a difference.
 Those who participate in our gap year travel programs become personally involved in the issues and needs of the communities which they visit.
 This turns the travel experience into a two-way street of give and take.
 And, at the same time it is a path towards the richest understanding of a culture.
-Typical community service projects include: helping to build or renovate schools and homes in poor areas of Nepal, teaching English to Tibetan refugees, helping to build an orphanage in Bolivia, doing conservation work in the Ecuadorian rainforest, and constructing clean water tanks in African villages.
+Typical community service projects include: helping to build or renovate schools and homes in needy communities, teaching English to Tibetan refugees, doing conservation work in the Ecuadorian rainforest, and constructing clean water tanks in African villages.